 Security of Internet Communications

 The Internet is not a secure medium.
-We employ reasonable administrative, technical and physical safeguards designed to protect personal information.
-When you enter sensitive information (such as a credit number or social security number) on our web sites, we encrypt that information using secure socket layer technology (SSL) or similar technology during its transmission to our web site.
 Unfortunately, no method of transmitting or storing data can be guaranteed to be secure, and we do not assume any responsibility for any harm, loss or damage you may experience from transmission of information by or to iBynd over the Internet.
 If you believe that the security of any account you might have with us has been compromised, please contact us using one of the methods described below.

 How to Contact Us and Access and Correct Your Information

 If you have a question or would like to access and correct personal information you have submitted to us through the Online Services, please log into your account for the particular Online Service or send a letter or email to the address below with your question or requesting to see your information.